-Francisca Rocha Gonçalves is a researcher born in Oporto where she currently lives and works.
+Francisca Rocha Gonçalves is a researcher from Porto, where she currently lives and works.
 She has a background in biological sciences with a degree in Veterinary Medicine from ICBAS (University of Porto) and a Multimedia Master in Interactive Music and Sound Design from FEUP (University of Porto).

 She focuses on acoustic ecology as a tool for environmental awareness concerning the ocean soundscape.
-Understanding vibration and particle motion as a vital component in aquatic life, the goal is to develop artistic artefacts in order to reveal the problem of noise pollution in underwater environments.
+Developing artistic artefacts that reveal the problem of noise pollution in underwater environments is possible to understand changes in vibration and particle motion, both vital components in aquatic life.

 Co-founder of the artistic collective Openfield Creative Lab.